-Let’s face it – gifts are usually the reason our children get so excited about Christmas.
+Let’s face it.
+Gifts are usually the reason our children get so excited about Christmas.
 How much fun is it to unwrap a package or pull the tissue paper out of a gift bag?
 There’s anticipation, suspense, and excitement, especially if the present is something they’ve been waiting to receive!

 Most of our kids are familiar with John 3:16.
 “For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life.”
 God sending Jesus, His Son, at Christmas time, was the greatest gift that’s ever been given.
-It was the earthly beginning to the fulfillment of God’s plan for our salvation.
+It was the earthly beginning of the fulfillment of God’s plan for our salvation.

 That Bible verse is a great starting point for this lesson.
 A simple explanation of the plan of salvation can be followed by a discussion of the blessings we receive when we accept Jesus as our Savior.